galaxyproject/galaxy-hub/src/support/tool-error/index.md

 The error indicates that the job execution time exceeded the "wall-time" on the cluster node that ran the job.
 "Wall-time" is the maximum amount of time any job has to complete before it is terminated.
 When using the public [Main](/src/main/index.md) Galaxy instance at [http://usegalaxy.org](http://usegalaxy.org), see the walltime available on the different clusters [here](/src/main/index.md).

-Sometimes the execution time of a job can be shorted by adjusting the inputs, parameters used, or the cluster used (try **[Stampede or Jetstream](/src/main/index.md)**, if available for the tool form under the section **Job Resource Parameters**).
+Sometimes the execution time of a job can be decreased by adjusting the inputs, parameters used, or the cluster used (try **[Stampede or Jetstream](/src/main/index.md)**, if available for the tool form under the section **Job Resource Parameters**).
 This solution is similar to jobs that error for exceeding memory allocation.

 #### How to detect - walltime